oesteban/hcph-sops/docs/data-management/mriqc.md

         │   ├── sub-001_ses-001_acq-original_T2w.html
         │   ├── sub-001_ses-001_acq-undistorted_T1w.html
         │   ├── sub-001_ses-001_acq-undistorted_T2w.html
-        │   ├── sub-001_ses-001_task-bht_dir-AP_part-mag_bold.html
-        │   ├── sub-001_ses-001_task-bht_dir-AP_part-phase_bold.html
-        │   ├── sub-001_ses-001_task-qct_dir-AP_part-mag_bold.html
-        │   ├── sub-001_ses-001_task-qct_dir-AP_part-phase_bold.html
+        │   ├── sub-001_ses-001_task-bht_dir-AP_bold.html
-        │   ├── sub-001_ses-001_task-rs_dir-AP_part-mag_bold.html
+        │   ├── sub-001_ses-001_task-qct_dir-AP_bold.html
-        │   ├── sub-001_ses-001_task-rs_dir-AP_part-phase_bold.html
+        │   ├── sub-001_ses-001_task-rest_dir-AP_bold.html
     ```

-??? warning "Not all *MRIQC* derivatives were generated"

-    - [ ] If some derivatives are missing, it is a sign that *MRIQC* encountered an error.
-Identify what failed in the "About > Errors" section of the visual report or in the log of the *MRIQC* run.
-    - [ ] If you could find the solution to the problem, re-run *MRIQC* on that particular subject implementing this solution.
-    - [ ] In case you do not understand the error message, search for associated keywords in the [issues of the *MRIQC* github repository](https://github.com/nipreps/mriqc/issues); it is likely someone else experienced the same problem before you and reported it.
-The solution might be documented in the issue.
+    ??? bug "*MRIQC* failed to produce all the expected visual reports"

+        Depending on the specific error condition hit by *MRIQC*, some visual reports may not be generated at all.

+        - [ ] Check for corresponding *crash files* under the `logs/` directory under the output folder.
+        - [ ] Address the issue (e.g., insufficient disk space) and re-run *MRIQC*.
+            If the issue is unclear, search for similar problems reported previously in the [issues of the *MRIQC* GitHub repository](https://github.com/nipreps/mriqc/issues).
+            The solution could be documented in some existing issue opened by a user who experienced the same problem before you and reported it.
             Don't forget to check closed issues!
-    - [ ] If that did not help, you might find help on [NeuroStars](https://neurostars.org/).
+            If that did not help, you might find help on [NeuroStars](https://neurostars.org/).
-    - [ ] If no issue has been opened regarding this error and you did not find answer in NeuroStars, then open an issue in the *MRIQC* github repository.
-Your description of the problem need to be as complete and detailed as possible to help the maintainers identify the problem efficiently.
+        - [ ] Open a new issue in the *MRIQC* GitHub repository if all the above fails.

+- [ ] Check that the `group_{T1w,T2w,bold,dwi}.tsv` file contains the image quality metrics (IQMs) for all the expected inputs (one row per individual run at the input).
 - [ ] Push the new derivatives to the remote storage.
     ```shell
     datalad push --to ria-storage